Read Full Statement

 Students who play the following instruments may apply.
 Click on an instrument to view specific audition requirements (audio or video recordings accepted):

 The tuition for the Jazz Institute is $1500*.
 This includes all instruction, housing, meals, and transportation in Brevard.
 Each participant is responsible for travel to and from Brevard.

 A non-refundable reservation deposit of $500 is due within 2 weeks of acceptance.

 *Tuition waived for Teaching / Resident Assistants.
 (A non-refundable enrollment fee of $300 is due within 2 weeks of acceptance.)

 Brevard Music Center offers scholarship support according to a student's audition and demonstrated financial need, and program need.
-In 2019 over 70% of Brevard students received support from the Music Center.
+Brevard provides some scholarship support to more than 70% of its students.

 Students are encouraged to seek financial assistance from outside sources.
 Schools, music clubs and organizations, youth orchestras and bands, service clubs (e.g., Rotary, Kiwanis, etc.), businesses, and foundations may be willing to help.
 Be professional and creative, and start planning early.

 Students apply for Brevard's scholarships online, as part of the regular application process.
 Applying for scholarship support requires disclosure of certain financial information and a detailed statement of need.